find your perfect LLM program

 It is also important to select a location that suits your particular specialism.
 For example, if you wish to study an LLM in Maritime Law or Oil and Gas law in the UK, it is wise to consider coastal locations that dovetail such program.
 Aberdeen is a top location to study LLM Oil and Gas law globally, and has the second largest heliport in the world; with service ship harbor port that oil rigs off-shore benefit from.
 According to Aberdeen City Council, the city is tagged ‘the oil capital of Europe’.
 The top Universities to study for an LLM in Aberdeen are: The University of Aberdeen and Robert Gordon University.
 Overall, it is best to choose a top university whose location suits your LLM program.

 When choosing a top university for law, it is recommended that you use the league table to check the ranking of the institutions.
 League tables are an effective tool to chronologically arrange the top universities.
-According to topuniversities.com the top three universities for law in the world are: Harvard University (United States); Yale University (United States) and University of Oxford (United Kingdom).
+Four of the top universities for law in the world are: Harvard University (United States); Yale University (United States), University of Cambridge (United Kiingdom) and University of Oxford (United Kingdom).
 The league table is constantly revised; continually check for the most up-to-date rankings for your LLM program.
 However it is recommended that you only use league tables as a guide – as many other factors should come into play when you’re choosing what university will best suit your needs.

 When choosing your top university to study law, take into account your preferred learning and teaching environment.
 As students we thrive well in some environments more than others.
 For instance some students prefer tranquil and serene environments in a picturesque setting to channel their inner geniuses; environments that are free from commotion and tumult and bring the students close to nature.
 If you fall into this category, it will be wise to consider top universities situated in the countryside or outskirts of town i.e. University of Warwick in the UK.
 Vienna University of Economics and Business, in Austria could also be a good choice if tranquility tops your list of requirements as it’s a beautiful, serene campus that sits idyllically outside of town.